Home Compare ALFA.ST vs FLS

 Alfa Laval AB (publ) vs Flowserve: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Alfa Laval AB (publ) carrying a narrow edge on growth.
-Flowserve still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Flowserve holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Alfa Laval AB (publ) still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ALFA.ST: STOXX 600, FLS: Russell 1000).